textX/textX/docs/index.md

 You can invent your own language or build a support for an already existing textual language or file format.

-From a single grammar description textX automatically builds a meta-model (in the form of Python classes) and a parser for your language.
-Parser will parse expressions of your language and automatically build a graph of Python objects (i.e. the model) corresponding to the meta-model.
+From a single grammar description, textX automatically builds a meta-model (in the form of Python classes) and a parser for your language.
+The parser will parse expressions of your language and automatically build a graph of Python objects (i.e. the model) corresponding to the meta-model.

 textX is inspired by [Xtext](http://www.eclipse.org/xtext/) - a Java based language workbench for building DSLs with full tooling support (editors, debuggers etc.) on the Eclipse platform.
 If you like Java and [Eclipse](http://www.eclipse.org/) check it out.
 It is a great tool.

 A video tutorial for textX installation and implementation of a simple data modeling language is bellow.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CN2IVtInapo" frameborder="0" allowfullscreen></iframe>